 The term 'private press' is usually given to those books produced using traditional printing, binding and paper-making methods and which have small print runs.
 The importance of the book resides in its ability to reflect the skill of the printer and illustrator, rather than its appeal to a wide audience.

 English examples include the Essex House Press, Golden Cockerel Press, Ashendene Press, Vale Press, Old Stile Press, Gwas Gregynog Press and The Whittington Press.
 Scottish presses include The Tragara Press, The Porpoise Press, The Signet Press of Thomas Rae and The Wild Hawthorn Press.

 A list of The Mitchell Library's Private Press Books, arranged by name of press, is available to view or download on the right.
 This list is also available in Special Collections on Level 2.
 Enquiries by email, letter or telephone are welcome.
-Items can be requested from Special Collections and where possible, readers should contact us in advance.
+Items can be viewed in Special Collections and where possible, readers should contact us in advance.
 Please bring photo ID and proof of address.